New local plan, publication version: supporting evidence

 River basin management plan

 The Department for Food, Environment, and Rural Affairs (DEFRA) and the Environment Agency have published a series of management plans for river basins to provide a framework for protecting and enhancing the benefits provided by the water environment.
-One of these, the Thames River Basin Management Plan, covers our district and has been a consideration in the development of our Local Plan.
+One of these, the Thames River Basin Management Plan, covers our area and has been a consideration in the development of our Local Plan.

 Green Belt review